 - A pinch of salt

-- 1 tablespoon sweetened shredded coconut ((or more, optional))
+- 1 tablespoon sweetened shredded coconut (or more for garnish, toasted, optional)

 Instructions

-- Add the cornstarch to ¼ cup of the coconut milk and stir until dissolved.
+- Add the cornstarch to ¼ cup of the coconut water at the bottom of the coconut milk can and stir until dissolved.

 For soft set pudding

-- Cook the mixture for just a few (2 - 3) minutes until thicken.
+- Cook the mixture for just a few minutes until thickened, about 2-3 minutes.

 For hard set pudding